 What are Florida's laws on eminent domain?

-In 2006, the Florida Legislature enacted Florida Statutes section 73.013 to limit the claims by a "natural person or private entity" for eminent domain.
-Additionally, under Florida Statutes section 73.014, the use of eminent domain to prevent or eliminate slums, blight, or public nuisance is no longer considered a valid public purpose.
+In 2006, the Florida Legislature enacted Florida Statutes § 73.013 to limit the claims by a "natural person or private entity" for eminent domain.
 Fla.
-Const., art.
-X, § 6(a) (2014).
+Stat. §73.013(1) (2022).
+Additionally, under Florida Statutes § 73.014, the use of eminent domain to prevent or eliminate slums, blight, or public nuisance is no longer considered a valid public purpose under Art.
+X, § 6(a), Fla.
+Const.
+Fla.
+Stat. §73.014(1) (2022).
 In reaction to the Kelo decision, Florida voters passed a constitutional referendum (amendment 8) prohibiting the use of eminent domain to transfer private property to a natural person or private entity.
-To receive an exception to this rule, it requires a 3/5 majority vote from both the Florida House and Senate.
-The specific language of Florida's eminent domain laws can be found in Florida Constitution, Article X, section 6; Florida Statutes sections 73.021–73.161; and Florida Statutes Chapters 127 and 163.
+A 3/5 majority vote from both the Florida House and Senate is required to receive an exception to this rule.
+The specific language of Florida's eminent domain laws can be found in Art.
+X, § 6, Fla.
+Const.; Fla.
+Stat. §§ 73.021-.161 (2022); and Fla.
+Stat. §§ 127, 163.

 The power of eminent domain allows a unit of government (federal, state, local, or special district) to force the sale of a property for a public purpose in exchange for just compensation.
 This process entails a series of negotiations, followed by hearings to determine whether the exercise of eminent domain is justified.
 After determining whether the taking is for a public purpose, a determination is made as to the fair value of the property.
 Court decisions, such as Kelo v.
 City of New London, clarified the Florida Supreme Court's stance on what constitutes a defensible use of eminent domain power for economic development.
 However, the Florida Legislature has restricted the use of eminent domain when it is used to reallocate the land to a natural person or private entity.